LIN350 Computational Semantics: Syllabus

-Assignments will be updated on the assignments page.
-There will be 4 assignments.
+Assignments will be updated on Canvas, There will be 4 assignments.
 A tentative schedule for the entire semester is posted on the schedule page.
 Readings and exercises may change up one week in advance of their due dates.

 This course does not have a midterm or final exam.